Apple's new Macs are going to change PCs as we know them

-Apple's expected to announce the first computers powered using chips that are more like an iPhone than a typical PC.
-That alone is exciting to the techies, but it's also a sign of what's possible to come, whether you buy a Mac or not.
+Apple's expected to announce the first computers powered using chips that are more like those in an iPhone than in a typical PC.
+That alone is exciting to techies, but it's also a sign of what's possible to come, whether you buy a Mac or not.
 The iPhone maker's said it's going to change the brains of its computers over the next couple years.
-Starting with the computers it's expected to announce Tuesday, Apple's going to throw its weight behind its own self-made chips.
+Starting with the computers it's likely to unveil Tuesday, Apple's going to throw its weight behind its own self-made chips.

+Most people may not care about a change to a small chip in their Mac computers, but it could mean big changes for Apple and the tech industry, too.
 For the past 14 years, Apple's relied on Intel-made chips to power its laptop and desktop computers.
-Before the year's end, Apple said it will begin shipping computers with chips similar to those in its iPhones and iPads.
+Before the year's end, Apple said it will begin shipping computers with chips similar to the ones in its iPhones and iPads.
+Chips that Apple says are more power efficient, allowing for potentially smaller and slimmer designs, longer battery life and new technologies too.

 "Our vision for the Mac has always been about embracing breakthrough innovation and having the courage to make bold changes," Apple CEO Tim Cook said when announcing the new initiative earlier this summer.
 He added that Apple's own chips will usher in new technologies and "industry-leading performance" from the computers.
 "Every time we've done this, the Mac has come out stronger and more capable," he said.